 Tennessee did make an exception for March Madness brackets and fantasy football leagues played among acquaintances.
 In 2019, the state passed the March Madness and Fantasy Football Freedom Act, which allows for buy-ins up to $25 and prize pools up to $1,000.
 Only individuals were authorized to organize and conduct these social gambling pools.

 Offshore, unregulated online casinos and poker platforms (and of course sportsbooks) service gamblers in Tennessee, even though they are in violation of state law.
 Tennessee will likely eventually consider expanding online gambling to include casino and poker in an effort to deal a blow to the black market.
-The operators of upcoming legal online/mobile sportsbooks in the state already have experience with online casino gambling, notably in Pennsylvania and New Jersey.
+The operators of the legal online/mobile sportsbooks in the state already have extensive experience with online casino gambling, notably in states like Pennsylvania and New Jersey.

 Through sports — first DFS, then March Madness brackets, and finally with traditional sports wagering — Tennessee has greatly reformed its anti-gambling position in recent years.
 While Gov. Lee is on record stating he doesn’t want to see any new forms of gambling approved during his tenure, the future looks bright for the Volunteer State when it comes to gaming.
 Lee, who took office in 2019, won’t be governor forever.
 Future policymakers will look to continue the state’s transformation.